MaterialFoundry/Worldbuilder/docs/articles/pages.md

 There are 3 ways to add page inserts to your page:

 1. Dragging a Foundry document, worldbuilder article, or worldbuilder widget onto the page.
 This will place the insert at the location of the cursor.
-2. Press the :fontawesome-solid-book-atlas: icon on the page editor toolbar, select the type of insert, and fill in the details in the popup.
+2. Press the :fontawesome-solid-globe: icon on the page editor toolbar, select the type of insert, and fill in the details in the popup.
 3. Manually entering the widget using the correct syntax (see below).

 ### Insert Syntax